NicolasFlamel1/Cuckatoo-Reference-Miner/README.md

 ```

 ### Usage
 A stratum server address, port, and username can be provided when running this program to set the stratum server that it will mine to.
-For example, the following command will connect to the stratum server with the address `127.0.0.1`, at port `3416`, and use the username `username`.
+For example, the following command will connect to the stratum server with the address `127.0.0.1` at port `3416` using the username `username`.
 Once the software connects to a stratum server, it will start mining and display the `Searching` and `Trimming` times for each graph that it processes.
 Those two pipeline stages run in parallel with the GPU being responsible for trimming and the CPU being responsible for searching, and you can determine your mining rate in graphs/second by dividing 1 by the greater of the two times.
 ```
 "./Cuckatoo Reference Miner" --stratum_server_address 127.0.0.1 --stratum_server_port 3416 --stratum_server_username username
 ```